 3. Thinking that knowledge is composed of isolated facts

-Weaker learners try to memorize items independent of their relationships with interrelated concepts.
-Reading through a textbook underlining important nuggets may make you feel like you’re learning, but looking over those terms later will not help you synthesize information coherently — and will not be useful in retrieving knowledge in the real world.
+Less seasoned learners try to memorize items independent of their relationships with interrelated concepts.
+Reading through a textbook and underlining important nuggets may make you feel like you’re learning, but looking over those terms later will not help you synthesize information coherently — and will not be useful in retrieving knowledge in the real world.

-Robert Bjork, PhD, a well-known expert on learning and memory, wrote that “it is important to remind ourselves of some of the ways that humans differ from man-made recording devices.
-We do not, for example, store information in our long-term memories by making any kind of literal recording of that information, but, rather, by relating that new information to what we already know…and the retrieval of stored information is a fallible, probabilistic process that is more inferential and reconstructive than literal.”
+Robert Bjork, PhD, a well-known expert on learning and memory, wrote that we do not “store information in our long-term memories by making any kind of literal recording of that information but, rather, by relating that new information to what we already know…and the retrieval of stored information is a fallible, probabilistic process that is more inferential and reconstructive than literal.”

-4. Believing that multitasking is easy, especially during class or studying
+4. Believing that multitasking is easy, especially during class or study time

 Focusing on two or more tasks at a time is a fact of life, but believing that you can do more than one thing at a time effectively is a myth.
 You may convince yourself you have both read up on the contraindications for a new medication and listened to your mom berate you for not calling often enough at the same time, but neuroscience studies show that your brain was in fact switching back and forth between these two tasks, and you are likely to have missed important information in the meantime.
 Nancy K. Napier, PhD, in Psychology Today says, “That start/stop/start process is rough on us: rather than saving time, it costs time (even very small micro seconds), it’s less efficient, we make more mistakes, and over time it can be energy sapping.”

 Sadly, believing in the multitasking myth has even led to medical errors.

 The reality is that you have a limited amount of time for studying for board exams, so it makes sense to have a plan of attack.
 Don’t fall into the following traps, and you’ll have a better chance of success when studying for the boards.